sot232/ai-iam-optimizer/README.md

 ai-iam-optimizer
 =================

+*This project is currently in research phase.
+It is not ready for production use yet.*

 *This is created for a research project to optimize the IAM policy for a given lambda function or fargate task.*

 This is currently deployed in AWS as a lambda function, and available as a REST API.